LakeinLove/Mage-The-Awakening/Magic/Spells/Initiate/Pierce Deception.md

 ---

-The spell sees through mundane falsehoods the subject perceives automatically; magical illusion or deception automatically provokes a Clash of Wills.
+The spell sees through mundane falsehoods the subject perceives automatically; magical illusion or deception automatically provokes a [[Clash of Wills]].

 This spell only reveals “active” untruths: the subject would see that someone with dyed hair isn’t really a blonde, or recognize a lie when she heard it, but she wouldn’t know that a Wall Street executive has been committing tax fraud for years just by looking at him.
 If she got a look at his tax return, however, she would see that it was a falsehood.

-**+1 Reach:** In addition to sensing falsehoods, the subject gets some symbolic sense of what the actual truth is, veiled in Supernal symbolism and metaphor.
+**+1 [[Reach]]:** In addition to sensing falsehoods, the subject gets some symbolic sense of what the actual truth is, veiled in Supernal symbolism and metaphor.